cloudmesh-community/sp20-516-231/chapter/k8s-kubernetes-scheduler.md

 differences to nodeSelector per Kubernetes [@kubernetes_assignpod2020-sp20-516-237] are as follows:

-1. More options are provided in the language than simply "exact match" comparison and the use of "AND".
-You can do comparisons such as "In", "NotIn", "Gt" (greater than), and others.
+1. More options are provided in the language than simply *exact match* comparison and the use of `AND`.
+You can do comparisons such as `In`, `NotIn`, `Gt` (greater than), and others.

-2. The label rule can be identified as being optional or a "soft preference".
+2. The label rule can be identified as being optional or a *soft preference*.
 Meaning that if the rule is not satisfied but the scheduler still finds this to be the best node to run on, the pod will still be scheduled on that node.